XRPLF/xrpl-dev-portal/blog/2024/filedgr.md

 ## Data Authentication and AI

 Data authentication is critical in bolstering trust in AI systems.
-Filedgr ensures data integrity through robust authentication processes, enhancing user confidence in AI-driven insights.
+Filedgr looks to ensure data integrity through robust authentication processes, enhancing user confidence in AI-driven insights.
 This authentication not only safeguards against tampering but also builds a transparent and accountable AI ecosystem.

 ![Screenshot: Filedgr Core](/blog/img/dev-reflections-filedgr-core.png)